 The M. O'Neil Company has established four scholarships in the amount of \$250 a year to be awarded to two students from the Junior class and two students from the Senior class who are preparing to enter the field of Retail Business.
+In succeeding years it will be awarded to two juniors annually.
 The scholarships are renewable each semester upon satisfactory performance, scholarship, and the student's continued preparation for a career in Retail Business.